 You can tell what the proportions really are of anything between the top tube and stem.
 The length of the head tube with the headset, the number of spacers or stem extension and the angle and/or length of the stem can all be visually calculated to find the best result.
 There is no need to find where the bottom of the head tube needs to be with trigonometry.
 It can be easily measured from the point that represents the center of the front wheel.
 Most fixtures can’t do that.
 After the design is finished and something needs to be changed, it is much easier to slide the pieces around to a new position than erase and redraw.

 Unique Design.
-Simple to use. made in ukraine
+Simple to use. manufactured in ukraine

 Doug has a long-standing relationship with a local Ukrainian group of engineers at Inex Systems who have been continuously refining the design and functionality of the fixture.
 Prior to the invasion the steel was sourced from Mariupol.
 It is laser-cut to order and ships from Ukraine to U.S. and Europe.
 Alignment table is also available per inquiry.